aiman-al-masoud/deixiscript/docs/notes/notes.md

 Detect incompatibilities and auto-disinherit when need be (eg: x is a button. x is a div.).

-# 2023/03/25
+# 2023/03/25 TODO

+Both or just one?:
-TODO: when a lexeme is first created, a referent is created too
+* when a lexeme is first created, a referent is created too
+* when a wrapper is created any new lexeme pointing to it is created and wrapper is set as referent.